-This Statement of Performance Expectations is required to provide a range of performance measures, for those services that are directly funded by the government for TVNZ and its subsidiaries for the year ending 30 June 2024.
+This Statement of Performance Expectations is required to provide a range of performance measures for services delivered on behalf of the government by TVNZ and its subsidiaries for the year ending 30 June 2026.

-TVNZ is not directly funded to provide any service, and almost all of TVNZ's revenue comes from advertising and non-Crown commercial sources.
+TVNZ is not directly funded to provide any service.
+Almost all of TVNZ's revenue comes from advertising and non-Crown commercial sources.
+A small percentage comes from securing contestable funding from Crown-owned funding agencies.
 Consequently, TVNZ does not have any reportable output classes under the Crown Entities Act 2004.